 All DEVELOP projects complete the same set of deliverables.
 All deliverables must be submitted on the DEVELOP templates maintaining color and font schemes in the template.
 This cohesiveness provides a shared theme across all projects with the aim of easy recognition and 'branding.'
-Each of the nine National Application Areas has a specific color scheme that was set by NASA Headquarters, and the DEVELOP font standard is Century Gothic for sans serif and Garamond for serif fonts.
+Each of the eight National Application Areas has a specific color scheme that was set by NASA Headquarters, and the DEVELOP font standard is Century Gothic for sans serif and Garamond for serif fonts.

 Project Summary: Every project is proposed to NASA HQ ASP Management prior to being conducted, and as such, a preliminary project summary already exists.
-Due to the time difference in proposal and project implementation, objectives and many project details can often change.
+Due to the time difference in proposal and project implementation, objectives and many project details may change.
 Inevitably, projects evolve as literature review and advisor meetings transpire in the first few weeks.
 The updated project summary serves as the means to report those changes to management and also provides information for reporting and outreach materials.
-It is important to include updated project information for NPO and NASA HQ ASP Management to use in a variety of materials, including (but not limited to) project booklets, annual reports, close out presentations, quarterly program reviews, and monthly status reports.
+It is important to include updated project information for NPO and NASA HQ ASP Management to use in a variety of materials, including (but not limited to) project booklets, annual reports, closeout presentations, quarterly program reviews, and monthly status reports.
 Several fields from the final draft will be compiled for the team's VPS page.

-Website Image - One image must be submitted along with the project summary final draft.
+Website/Booklet Image: One image must be submitted along with the project summary final draft.
 This image should be submitted on the website image template with a minimum resolution of 300 dpi.
-The image must be representative of the project and show manipulation and processing of the data.
+The image must be representative of the project and show manipulation and processing of NASA data.
 This image cannot include text or legends.
-This is to be an aesthetically attractive image that represents the project, creativity is encouraged.
+This is to be an aesthetically attractive image that represents the project.
 Follow guidelines provided on DEVELOPedia.
-This image will be used on the website, on the team's VPS page, and in term project booklets.
+This image will be used on the website, on the team's VPS page, and in the summer in the summer project booklet.
 This image cannot be updated later in the term.

-Image dimensions and technical requirements are as follows:
+Image dimensions and technical requirements are included in the template.